Skip to main content

 Widget Embedding Overview

-Embedding Qrvey widgets speeds up delivery and keeps your product focused on core value while offering rich analytics, reporting, and automation capabilities.
-By means of a small HTML element, a JSON config, and a launcher script, you can add dashboards, analysis tools, scheduled exports, and more, with configurable security and UI controls tailored to your users.
+Embedding Qrvey widgets speeds up delivery and keeps your product focused on core values while offering rich analytics, reporting, and automation capabilities.
+With a small HTML element, a JSON configuration, and a launcher script, you can add dashboards, analysis tools, scheduled exports and more with configurable security and UI controls tailored to your users.